The global skills and competency framework for the digital world

 Deployment: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 (new)

-Defines organisational deployment strategies, policies, and standards.
+Defines organisational deployment strategies, policies and standards.

 Aligns deployment practices with overall operations and service delivery goals.